Catfish: The TV Show: Production

+In early January 2024, the show was renewed for its 9th season by MTV, which premiered on April 30, 2024.
+It was announced that Joseph would return this season to host an episode.

+In September 2025, MTV canceled the series after nine seasons.

 Series overview

 Spin-offs

-There have been two "Catfish" spin-offs.
-The first, Catfish: Trolls, was hosted by celebrity artist Charlamagne tha God and featured online personalities confronting trolls who had been harassing them online.
-It aired for one three-episode season in 2018.
+There have been two Catfish spin-offs.
+The first, Catfish: Trolls, was hosted by media personality Charlamagne tha God and featured online personalities confronting trolls who had been harassing them online.
+It aired for three-episodes in 2018.
 The second spinoff, Ghosted: Love Gone Missing, is hosted by The Bachelorette Rachel Lindsay and celebrity rapper Travis Mills and features stories about people trying to find former friends or romantic partners after having been ghosted.